hgato/video-streaming-local/services/videos/docs/readme.md

   ]
 }
 ```
-Returns a list of movies.
+Returns a list of videos.
 Searches fields name and year by search field if provided

 POST /videos/{id}/prepare
 response 200